AGCCS/AGCCS-CTRL22/circuit/README.md

 The schematics used in this project have been adopted from the [SmatEVSE project](https://github.com/SmartEVSE) with a number of modifications in order to

-- have an AVR uC from the ATmega series to attract developers from the Arduino community
+- have an AVR uC from the ATmega series to attract developers from the Arduino community;
-- have an ESP32 for networked wireless communications
+- have an ESP32 for networked wireless communications;
-- enable/disable any of the three supply phases seperately for improved load balancing
+- enable/disable any of the three supply phases seperately for improved load balancing;
-- integrate power monitoring for improved load balancing
+- integrate power monitoring for improved load balancing;
-- layout with handsoldering in mind so we can build it on our own.
+- layout with hand soldering in mind so we can build our own.

 The original adaption to our requirements was developed in course of a BA thesis at FAU/Erlangen and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
-The present repository is strip down to the essentials, so you may want to inspect the original sources; in particular [the BA thesis](https://github.com/dreadnomad/FGCCS-Ctrl22/blob/master/doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from CCS standard IEC-62196, as far as relevant for the project at hand.
+The present repository is a strip down to the essentials.
+You may want to inspect the original sources; in particular the [BA thesis](https://github.com/dreadnomad/FGCCS-Ctrl22/blob/master/doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from the CCS standard IEC-62196, as far as relevant for the project at hand.